vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 If vCenter Server manages more than one cluster, you use the `--compute-resource` option to specify the cluster on which to deploy the VCH.

-When deploying a VCH to vCenter Server, you must use the `--bridge-network` option to specify an existing distributed port group for container VMs to use to communicate with each other.
+When deploying a VCH to vCenter Server, you must use the `--bridge-network` option to specify an existing port group for container VMs to use to communicate with each other.
 For information about how to create a distributed virtual switch and port group, see  [vCenter Server Network Requirements](vic_installation_prereqs.md#networkreqs) in *Environment Prerequisites for vSphere Integrated Containers Engine Installation*.

 This example deploys a VCH with the following configuration:

 - Provides the vCenter Single Sign-On user and password in the `--target` option.
 Note that the user name is wrapped in quotes, because it contains the `@` character.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Deploys a VCH named `vch1` to the cluster `cluster1` in datacenter `dc1`.
-- Uses a distributed port group named `vic-bridge` for the bridge network.
+- Uses a port group named `vic-bridge` for the bridge network.
 - Designates `datastore1` as the datastore in which to store container images, the files for the VCH appliance, and container VMs.

 <pre>vic-machine-<i>operating_system</i> create